vmware/vcf-security-and-compliance-guidelines/LINKS.md

 * [Security Technical Implementation Guides (STIGs)](https://www.vmware.com/solutions/security/certifications/stigs)
 * [Support Policy for Security Technical Implementation Guides (STIGs)](https://knowledge.broadcom.com/external/article?legacyId=94398)

+There is considerable overlap between the STIGs and the SCG, intentionally.
+The STIG goes much further in certain areas in order to comply with DOD requirements.
+If you are not directly subject to the DOD requirements you might consider either using the SCG, or using the STIGs but without editing configurations inside the appliances.

 ## VMware Certifications
 Broadcom maintains certifications and validations for VMware products that help demonstrate our claims of security are true, and to help ease procurement processes.